evercoinx/meme-tools/README.md

     ```bash
     yarn get-config

     ```

-8. Set up the social channels:

-    - The X.com profile (avatar, wallpaper, description)

-    - The Telegram channel and group (configuration, bots)

-9. Run these commands to rename the key pair and storage files for the token:
+8. Run these commands to rename the key pair and storage files for the token:

     ```bash
     yarn rename-token-files && yarn get-funds:main
     ```

+9. Set up the social channels:

+    - The X.com profile (avatar, wallpaper, description)

+    - The Telegram channel and group (configuration, bots)

+10. Publish and pin the meme greeting posts on the X account and the Telegram group.

 # Token Launch Phase